neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

    safekeeper/walproposer restars.
 Main assert is the same -- committed WAL must not be lost.

-3) Additionally it would be good to have basic tests covering the whole system.
+3) Since simulation testing injects at relatively high level points (not syscalls), it omits some code, in particular `pull_timeline`.
+Thus it is better to have basic tests covering whole system.
+Extended version of `test_restarts_under_load` would do.
+TBD

+4) Basic e2e test should ensure that full flow including cplane notification works.

 ## Order of implementation and rollout

 note that
-- core can be developed ignoring cplane integration (neon_local will use storcon, but prod not)
+- Control plane parts and integration with it is fully independent from everything else (tests would use simulation and neon_local).
-- there is a lot of infra work and it woud be great to separate its rollout from the core
+- There is a lot of infra work making storage_controller aware of timelines and safekeepers and its impl/rollout should be separate from migration itself.
-- wp could ignore joint consensus for some time
+- Initially walproposer can just stop working while it observers joint configuration.
+  Such window would be typically very short anyway.

 TimelineCreateRequest should get optional safekeepers field with safekeepers chosen by cplane.